 The education system is experiencing gradual but constant changes given the new possibilities derived from the generation of open resources at international level (Bell, 2010).
 MOOCs appeared as a solution of the low or even lack of adaptation of higher education to the challenges of the society of today especially given the effects of the economic crisis on the employability.
-Therefore, gradual transformation took place from eLearning to OpenCourseWare.
-Given the dynamic evolution of knowledge and ICT, MOOCs could be the new education methodology allowing the rapid adaptation of curricula and contents to the new and changing requirements.

-MOOCs can improve the effectiveness of education and innovation in learning that would provide broader access to knowledge.
-They can make lifelong learning a reality helping learners to up-skill and re-skill regardless of their socioeconomic situation (Vassiliou, 2013).
+MOOCs have the capability improve the effectiveness of education and innovation in learning that would provide broader access to knowledge.
+They can make lifelong learning a reality helping learners to up-skill and re-skill regardless of their socio-economic situation (Vassiliou, 2013).
 More socially inclusive and open for new learning and teaching methods, they can be increasingly useful if widely recognised, which however is burdened due to mainly two reasons - quality and financial resources.
 In other words, the combination of digital content and global connectivism is enabling the perfect scenario for the introduction of new changes in higher education.
-Furthermore, and following Weller and Anderson (2013), the consolidation of new methodologies in the education system depends on the capacity to avoid the re4sistance to change and the support of the institutional ability to adapt and understand new challenges in the education field.
+Furthermore, and following Weller and Anderson (2013), the consolidation of new methodologies in the education system depends on the capacity to avoid the resistance to change and the support of the institutional ability to adapt and understand new challenges in the education field.